 He said, “It is very difficult to understand these things.”

 It is very difficult, therefore, to even conceive what real spirituality is.
 I have only given an idea of it.
-It is impossible to maintain even a consciousness of what spirituality is.
-Even the idea of it is impossible to entertain in the mind, let alone practice it.
+It is impossible to maintain a consciousness of what spirituality is.
+Even the idea of it is impossible to entertain in the mind, let alone to practise it.
 It will not enter the heads of people.
 But once it becomes a part of our natural way of thinking, we become supermen from that very moment.
 This is the aim of our life.